Showing posts with label drunk driving. Show all posts

 Another thing that can be added to this is "Operation Fish in a Barrel", in which a police car is parked outside a bar or club, and the officer(s) watch for signs of intoxication, and waits for the drunk patrons to get to their cars.
 Then there are two possible tactics.
 One is to intercept the would-be drunk driver before they put the keys in the ignition, and give them a verbal warning and a free ride home.
 The other is to wait until after they put the keys in the ignition, and then proceed to bust them for DUI.
 Either way, they are getting these ticking time bombs off the road for the time being, before they get on the road.
 And that would of course save countless lives.

-(NOTE to non-American readers: in some countries outside the USA, such as Canada, you can still get a DUI even if you have the keys in your pocket and you are within a certain distance from the vehicle.)
+(NOTE to non-American readers: in some countries outside the USA, such as Canada and the UK, you can still get a DUI even if you have the keys in your pocket and you are within a certain distance from the vehicle.)

 And of course, this would be an excellent complement to lowering the drinking age to 18.